 Unlike a vodka soda or gin and tonic, the alcohol in most hard seltzer brands come from fermented sugars.
 So, when your employees crack open a can of seltzer during the workday, they’re just drinking fermented sweetened seltzer– and that could be a good thing for their health and waistline!

-Clearly, this bubbly drink has taken over parties and offices in the past years and is definitely seen as a lighter, healthier alcoholic drink.
+This bubbly drink has taken over parties and offices in the past years and is a lighter, healthier alcoholic drink.
 If you want to know more about this trendy beverage, check out our previous Hard Seltzer article!

 7. Craft Beer